rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 Others suffered mocking and flogging, and even chains and imprisonment. ^1136

 They were stoned, they were sawn in two, they were killed with the sword.
-They went about in skins of sheep and goats, destitute, afflicted, mistreated — ^1137
+They went about in skins of sheep and goats, destitute, afflicted, mistreated-- ^1137

-of whom the world was not worthy — wandering about in deserts and mountains, and in dens and caves of the earth. ^1138
+of whom the world was not worthy--wandering about in deserts and mountains, and in dens and caves of the earth. ^1138

 And all these, though commended through their faith, did not receive what was promised, ^1139

 since God had provided something better for us, that apart from us they should not be made perfect. ^1140

 Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, ^1201